robocup-junior/erebus-document/content/en/docs/Rules/_index.md

 * Obstacles – must be navigated around

 ## Victims and Hazard maps
+Victims are comprised of letters H, S, and U.
+* H: Harmed victim
+* S: Stable victim
+* U: Unharmed victim

 ![](rules_victims.png)

-Victims are comprised of letters H, S, and U representing, H: Harmed victim: S: Stable victim U:Unharmed victim.

-![](rules_hazmap.png)

 Hazard maps are lebles given to hazardous materials and equipment (used in real life).
 The four labels shown above are used in the Erebus environment.

+* Flammable Gas (F)
+* Poison (P)
+* Corrosive (C)
+* Organic Peroxide (O)
+![](rules_hazmap.png)

 To identify a victim or hazard map, the robot must stop for 1 seconds, and send the location and victim type to the game manager The robot must be close (1/2 tile away) from the victim/hazard map.